kpwhri/mml_utils/doco/install_umls.md

 * In the section for the most recent dataset, download `MRCONSO.RRF`
 * Download to a location like the Downloads folder
 * Unzip the file to `C:\umls\umls-202xAA-mrconso`

+## Install Custom Subset with Metamorphosys

+Install a hand-selected subset of the UMLS.
+This requires the 'Full UMLS Release Files' which includes Metamorphosys.

+* Download a version of UMLS including Metamorphosys
+* Unzip the downloaded archive
+* Open the directory, and unzip `mmsys.zip` (this contains the Metamorphosys binary)
+* Run the executable
+* Select the relevant subset

+## Using Subset